oroinc/documentation/user/back-office/system/configuration/system/general-setup/global-localization.rst

    .. image:: /user/img/system/config_system/localization_configuration_global.png
       :alt: Global localization configuration options

-   Configure the required options by clearing the **Use Default** check box and providing your own data.
+   Configure the required options by clearing the **Use Default** checkbox and providing your own data.

 3. In the **Location Options** section, provide: